stiftelsen-effekt/.github/profile/readme.md

 ### Google cloud sql auth proxy

-When connection to a google cloud sql instance, we are required to connect through [cloud sql auth proxy](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy).
+When connecting to a google cloud sql instance, we are required to connect through [cloud sql auth proxy](https://cloud.google.com/sql/docs/mysql/connect-admin-proxy).
 Having authorized the google cloud cli, follow the instructions in the google documentation.
 The instance name of our database is `hidden-display-243419:europe-north1:effekt-db`.
 Thus, the command to setup the proxy is

 <details open>
   <summary>MacOS / linux</summary>